isabella232/azure-mobile-engagement-app-ios/README.md

+# Azure Mobile Engagement service has been retired and is no longer available.

-﻿# Azure Mobile Engagement iOS App
+# Azure Mobile Engagement iOS App

 The iOS Azure Mobile Engagement application.